masc-ucsc/livehd/docs/projects.md

 are not thesis/projects but good ideas to get to know the setup and help, and they can evolve for undergraduate senior design.

-## mmap_lib::vector erase (pop_back)

-The current only way to shrink a mmap_lib::vector is with a resize command.
-It should be good to allow a pop_back (erase last element).
-Notice that the mmap call is expensive, we just need to really reduce size when there is a significant fraction to be saved.

 ## Setup a vagrant image

 We have several dockers for testing, a simple vagrant (ubuntu based?) for most users may